 Northern Ireland is the only part of the UK and Ireland where same-sex marriage is still illegal.
 The UK government passed marriage equality in 2013.
-Ireland legalised same-sex marriage in a 2015 referendum, becoming the only country in the world to do so by popular vote.
+Ireland legalised same-sex marriage in a 2015 referendum, becoming the first country in the world to do so by popular vote.

 But Northern Ireland has its own, separate legislature.
 In January 2017, a dispute between the major parties caused the collapse of the Northern Ireland government.

 The region has been without an Executive since then and Britain’s parliament has made key decisions in the interim.

 Overnight, MP’s voted 383 to 73 to extend marriage equality to the region.
 In a separate amendment, MPs also voted 332 to 99 to legalise abortion in Northern Ireland.

 But the legislation will only proceed if party negotiations fail to restore the region’s Executive by October 21.

 If they do reach an agreement before the deadline, MP’s could either accept or invalidate the reform.